 Thankfully, there are several left handed ukulele options these days and there’s even a book about how to play the ukulele left handed:

 This left handed ukulele comes with a carry case.
+Check out the latest prices and more details.

-Buy this Ranch left handed ukulele on Amazon for $54.99BUY ON AMAZON
+Buy this Ranch left handed ukulele on Amazon

 This ukulele bundle includes a padded gig bag, ukulele strap, and picks.
+Check out the latest prices and more details.

 This one is highly recommended by left handed ukulele players.
 It’s pricier than the rest and doesn’t come with any accessories.
+Check out the latest prices and more details.

-Buy this Oscar Schmidt Mahogany Concert Ukulele on Amazon for $84.00
+Buy this Oscar Schmidt Mahogany Concert Ukulele on Amazon

 What are the best ukulele shops in Hawaii?